 - interpersonal and social rhythm therapy

 Doctors are increasingly turning to CBT for the treatment of bipolar disorder.
 CBT helps people identify the causes of negative thoughts and feelings.
-After identifying these causes, a person is given tools to change how they think and react to those negative or stressful situations.
-CBT may help prevent bipolar depressive episodes, though it has shown less success in the prevention of manic episodes.
+After identifying these causes, a person is given tools to change how they think and react to them.
+CBT may help prevent bipolar depressive episodes.
+Some research has shown that it’s less successful in preventing manic episodes.

 There are also several types of medications your doctor may prescribe.
 These may include: